substantic/rain/README.md

 # Rain

-**Rain** is an open-source distributed computational framework for large-scale task-based pipelines.
+**Rain** is an open-source distributed computational framework for processing of large-scale task-based pipelines.

-Rain aims to lower the entry barrier to the world of distributed computing and to do so efficiently and within any scale.
-Our intention is to develop a light yet robust distributed framework that features an intuitive Python_ API, straightforward installation and deployment with insightful monitoring on top.
+Rain aims to lower the entry barrier to the world of distributed computing.
+Our intention is to provide a light yet robust distributed framework that features an intuitive Python API, straightforward installation and deployment with insightful monitoring on top.

-> This is an early release of Rain that is already usable and quite efficient,
+> Despite that this is an early release of Rain, it is a fully functional
-> with a polished Python API, but there is still a lot that can be improved.
+> project that can be used out-of-the box.
+Being aware that there is still

-> Most importantly, we are looking for external users and collaborators to drive
+> a lot that can be improved and added, we are looking for external
-> our future work, both enthusiasts, from the industry and the scientific
+> users and collaborators to drive our future work, both enthusiasts, from the
-> community.
-Talk to us online at Gitter or via email and let us know what your
+> industry and the scientific community.
+Talk to us online at Gitter or via email
-> project needs and use-cases, submit bugs or feature requests at GitHub_ or
+> and let us know what your project needs and use-cases, submit bugs or feature
-> even contribute with pull requests.
+> requests at GitHub or even contribute with pull requests.

 - **Dataflow programming.** Computation in Rain is defined as a flow graph of tasks.
 Tasks may be build-in functions, Python code, or an external